 And this setting directly influences the way how textures are baked.

 For the moment let us say, that the “set-smooth” option will make the sculptie look

-very much similar to how it would be seen in second life.
+very much similar to how it would be seen in our online world.

 And let us keep with this mode for now.